 Tony McDowell joined Earthplace as Executive Director in 2013, bringing with him a lifelong passion for the outdoors and the environment.
 Prior to that, he enjoyed a 30 year career in marketing and business management for companies in the paper and forest products industry, including a role on the global sustainability committee for the Finish leader Stora Enso.
 Tony is a long-time Westport resident, who has served on several nonprofit boards including: founding board member of the Stepping Stones Museum for Children, president of the board of the Child Guidance Center of Southern CT, and member of the board of the Northeast Community Church, and the American Institute of Graphic Arts.
 Tony was born and raised in Norwalk, CT, and received a Bachelor of Science degree in Business Administration from Boston University.
 Tony freely admits, to anyone who asks, this is the most fulfilling role he has ever had.
 On many summer evenings, you can spot Tony sailing along the shore of Long Island Sound on his 1963 Pearson Ensign.

 Sophie joined the Earthplace senior leadership team in March 2019.
-Sophie has a Bachelor of Science degree in Biology/Zoology from Royal Holloway, University of London and has worked in non-profit development for over eight years.
-Previously she was the US Development Director with International Animal Rescue where she focused her efforts on animal conservation around the world.
-Here at Earthplace, Sophie manages the annual fund, major gifts and events, as well as overseeing marketing initiatives.
+Sophie has a B.S. in Biology/Zoology from Royal Holloway, University of London and has worked in non-profit development for over ten years.
+Sophie manages the annual fund, major gifts and events, as well as overseeing marketing initiatives.

-Sophie lives in Westport with her family, two cats, a dog (and a horse).
+Sophie lives in Westport with her family, two cats, two dogs (and a horse).

-Kasey started her journey with Harbor Watch in March of 2017 as a Research Assistant and in 2019 became the Laboratory Director.
-She came to us from Indiana and has a BS from Purdue University in Fishery and Aquatic Science and a minor in Wildlife Biology.
-She is responsible for managing the Harbor Watch Laboratory.
-This includes completing Quality Assurance Testing Protocols, maintaining ample lab supplies, keeping equipment in good working condition, and leading undergraduate interns.
-Outside of the lab, she assists with sample collection and processing, data entry, and analysis, and support of the various education programs.
+Kasey started her journey with Harbor Watch in March of 2017 as a Research Assistant, in 2019 became the Laboratory Director, and in 2022 the Associate Director and Laboratory Director.
+She is originally from Indiana and has a BS from Purdue University in Fishery and Aquatic Science and a minor in Wildlife Biology.
+She is responsible for managing the Harbor Watch Laboratory, completing Quality Assurance Testing Protocols, maintaining ample lab supplies, keeping equipment in good working condition, leading undergraduate interns, assisting with sample collection and processing, data entry and analysis, and support of the various education programs.